Quark mixing in the discrete dark matter model: Dark matter relic density and direct detection

-In the case the DM candidate turns out to be the CP-even $Z_2$-odd lightest state we may estimate the contribution of the new operator to the total $\sigma_{\chi \chi\to d_i\bar{d_j}}$.
+If the DM candidate turns out to be the CP-even $Z_2$-odd lightest state we may estimate the contribution of the new operator to the total $\sigma_{\chi \chi\to d_i\bar{d_j}}$.
 Similar conclusions would be obtained considering the case in which the DM candidate is the CP-odd $Z_2$-odd state.
-Moreover we consider only the scattering into down-type quarks since FCNC processes forces the $h^u_{ij}$ to be negligible.
 In the previous section we have seen that